robbycorrs23/robbycorrs23/README.md

 My name is Rob!
 (He/Him)

 I am a software developer working with HTML, CSS, and Javascript.
+My professional goal is to be a full stack developer but for now I am a frontend developer.
-I started my programming career ten years ago and I finally decided to jump head first and make the permanent switch.
-While the journey has been long, the destination is one I have longed for.
+I work with React using the Next.js framework but I have some experience with Vue.js as well.

 ### TECHNOLOGIES